SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us001/01.requirements-engineering/Readme.md

 * Typed data:
     * username and password of the HRM
     * skill name
-    * collaborator name
-    * a technical description of the skill
     * specific identifier of the skill

 * Selected data:
     * skills from the list of skills
-    * collaborator from the list of collaborators

 **Output Data:**

-* List of existing skills and description
+* List of existing skills
-* Specific skill and description
-* Specific collaborator by filtering skills
 * Error messages
 * Success of secundary opeations
 * Success of the operation